Communication Arts (CA)

 CA 231 INTRO TO DIGITAL PUBLISHING3 Credits

-Electronic publishing techniques emphasizing actual preparation of advertisements, brochures, newsletters, and programs.
+Introduction to electronic publishing techniques emphasizing actual preparation of advertisements, infographics, and other deliverables.
 Topics covered based on selected DTP computer hardware configurations and software applications for layout, graphics, and text-formatting.
+Student work will be used to support the Eagle Newspaper.

 CA 238 INTRO TO MASS MEDIA3 Credits